And now for something completely different!

 This morning I bid farewell to the convent/hotel where I was staying.
 Such a lovely hotel.
 Amazingly well renovated.

-Today, I took a bus tour up to Praia do Forte, a tourist beach village an hour or so up the coast from Salvador.
+Today, I took a bus tour up to Praia do Forte, a tourist beach village about 80 km / 50 miles east of Salvador.

 Today I took a brief driving and walking tour around Salvador.